econia-labs/common/src/rust-builder/README.md

-Note that the first time you run this command, the `cargo chef cook` command will need to download the `aptos-core` git dependency in order to create a local crate index cache for the `cloud-infra` [Cargo workspace], but subsequent builds will be able to reuse the cache.
+Note that the first time you run this command, the `cargo chef cook` command will need to download the `aptos-core` git dependency in order to create a local [crate index] cache for the `cloud-infra` [Cargo workspace], but subsequent builds will be able to reuse the cache.
 To run the container:

 ```sh
 docker run rust-builder/hello-world
 ```

-To observe the caching in action, change [`src/hello_world.rs`] to say `Hello, builder!` then run the above commands again, noting that a cache miss has only been triggered on the final `cargo build` command.
+To observe the caching in action, change [`src/hello_world.rs`] to say `Hello, builder!` and save, then run the above commands again, noting that a cache miss has only been triggered on the final `cargo build` command, as if you had already [refreshed the local index via `cargo update --dry-run`] and compiled all dependencies via [`cargo build --dependencies-only` (proposed)].

 ## Platform support